logos-maker/anyasm/README.md

 8bit, 16bit, 24bit, 32bit, 48bit, 56bit and 64bit support for hex numbers.

 Can be usefull while developing your own CPU's if instructions with op-code followed be operands.
 So it's mostly usefull for old styles of 8-bit processors.
 Can also be usefull when hacking together binary files for tests.
+And also as a school book example of a assebler.

 The assembler and hexcode to binarys is not separated stuff, so you can mix it.
 Can be usefull if you need to hack together a header for your programs.
 So hex numbers can even be given names...